 11.D.4 Effluent Limitations Based on Effluent Limitations Guidelines.
-(See also Part 7.2.2.1 of the permit.)
+(See

 Table 11.D.4-1 identifies effluent limits that apply to the industrial activities described below.
 Compliance with these effluent limits is to be determined based on discharges from these industrial activities independent of commingling with any other wastestreams that may be covered under this permit.